NVIDIA/modulus/README.md

 Elaborating Further:

-### Scalable GPU optimized training Library
+### Scalable GPU-optimized training Library

 Modulus provides a highly optimized and scalable training library for maximizing the power of NVIDIA GPUs.
 [Distributed computing](https://docs.nvidia.com/deeplearning/modulus/modulus-core/api/modulus.distributed.html)
-utilities allows for efficient scaling from a single GPU to multi-node GPU clusters with a few lines of code, ensuring that large-scale. physics-informed machine learning (ML) models can be trained quickly and effectively.
+utilities allow for efficient scaling from a single GPU to multi-node GPU clusters with a few lines of code, ensuring that large-scale. physics-informed machine learning (ML) models can be trained quickly and effectively.
 The framework includes support for advanced.